dpotschka/mysite/Davee_ReadMe.txt

-﻿Test sending to githup then pa. fromlocal success.
+Test sending to githup then pa. fromlocal success.
  Now editing online at github.com, will pull from pa now.
+Be sure to commit before sending or when you come back here nothing will have changed, but it will be different at github. now commit. and then send back to github then to local.

 DAvee Read these for setting up your website connections etc.

 All the stuff in the file is from the tutorial: